 Unfortunately the caterpillar from ‘Alice in Wonderland’ that once sat on a mushroom smoking, was also made of rubber and has hit the dust and is no more.

-Anyway while I was still busy with the ‘Alice In Wonderland’ set I decided that ‘Madamoiselle de Paris’ needed her hat cleaned.
-She looked so good we wound up the 78 record player and filmed her singing her song.
+While I was still keen to do it I decided that ‘Mademoiselle de Paris’ needed her hat cleaned.
+She looked so good so Jamie and I wound up the 78 record player and filmed her singing her song.

-Jamie (middle grandson) is still helping with filming from time to time and we completed ‘The Little Dutch Mill’ number last week.
-Last performed in Blackpool in the 50s
+Jamie (middle grandson) was helping with filming.
+We completed ‘The Little Dutch Mill’ number last week.

-Sometimes I can’t believe that I can still paint faces, make new hands etc. particularly as I was never actually taught these skills they just ‘grew like Topsy’ from being a puppeteer’s daughter.
-Later, joining the family business, one of the largest touring puppet companies, and as a self employed entertainer, I found necessity was always the mother of invention.
+But I am glad that I can still paint faces, make new hands etc. particularly as I was never taught these skills in the first place, they just ‘grew like Topsy’ from observation.

 Note – other films about our marionettes on our Puppethouse youtube site including marionette manipulation.